galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 # Conclusion
 {:.no_toc}

 In this tutorial, we have analyzed RNA sequencing data to extract information about potential genes regulated by brassinosteroids.
 For this purpose, the approach chosen was the identification of genes complementary to miRNAs upregulated in response by brassinosteroids.
-The final result has been the identification of one potential target, AT5G03670, for which there is no evidence in the literature of their involvement in brassinosteroid regulation.
+The final result has been the identification of five potential miRNA targets.